inrupt/artifact-generator/README.md

 Run the Artifact Generator using a public demo vocabulary, in this case the simple Pet Rock vocabulary provided by Inrupt, telling it not to prompt for any input (i.e., `--noprompt`), and asking for a bundled (i.e., with Rollup config) JavaScript artifact (i.e., via the `--supportBundling` command-line flag):

 ```shell
 artifact-generator generate --inputResources https://team.inrupt.net/public/vocab/PetRock.ttl --noprompt --supportBundling
 ```

-This generates an artifact, including Rollup config to bundle all of its dependencies.
+This generates an artifact, including Rollup configuration to bundle all of its dependencies.
 Everything is generated into the default `Generated` directory, and bundled into the `Generated/SourceCodeArtifacts/JavaScript/dist` directory.

 If you copy-and-paste the following HTML into a new file in the directory from which you ran the Artifact Generator (i.e., the directory which should now have a `Generated` directory within it)...

 ```html
 <html>